How to make links more engaging with Confluence buttons

 Did you know that you can group buttons so they sit beside each other?
 With Button Group, the Button’s companion macro, it’s easy.
 Here’s how:

-- Create your buttons as usual, following steps 1-4 above for every button.
+- Create your buttons as usual, following the steps above for each.

 - Next, type '/button group' on your page.
 Click the Button Group macro from the dropdown menu.